Appearance

 5. Trading prompt assembly

-6. Decision worker creates one due run per asset
+6. Prop-account decision worker creates one due run per asset

 7. Decision engine proposes an action for that asset

-8. Safety gates validate or reject the action
+8. Prop Trading safety gates validate or reject the action

 Current local worker commands: